Michael L. Davis

 I have a very strong 'Get Things Done' work ethic and have been lucky enough to work for organizations that share the same philosophy.
 As a software developer, architect or manager, I conscientiously and compassionately help my team build castles.
 Typically these teams are small and the castles magnificent.
 I have enjoyed working for startups, large corporations and the U.S. government.
 Research interests: Machine learning, science / engineering tools, human-computer interaction, innovative user interfaces, software architecture, direct manipulation 2D graphics.

-TL;DR I spent the previous ten years founding and building products for startups.
-These included a mixed-reality social network, a smarter-safer-more social Amazon for the luxury market and other large and small, successful, and unsuccessful, consumer-facing web applications.
-Several of these took advantage of the latest research in neuroscience and were co-designed with my daughter, a recent Cal Ph.D in psychology whose focus is integrating neuroscience into software product design.
+TL;DR I've spent the last many years building products for startups, many which I co-founded.
+These included live-video edtech, a mixed-reality social network, a smarter-safer-more social Amazon for the luxury market and other large and small, successful, and unsuccessful, consumer-facing web applications.
+Several of these took advantage of the latest research in neuroscience and were co-designed with my daughter, integrating neuroscience into the product design.
 Before that I spent 6 years at Sandia National Laboratories, which is responsible for the test and maintenance of our nuclear deterrent.
-The huge application my wife and I wife built there ran simulations on the world's fastest computer at the time, which they had onsite.
+The huge application my wife and I built there ran simulations on the world's fastest computer at the time, which they had onsite.
 I have written games for an off-shore online gambling website, cloud management software for a startup before there was a cloud, several applications for professors who wanted to bring their skillsets to market, and the operations support software for the largest Telco in Europe, used to provision things like telephone numbers for tens of millions of customers.
 The common thread for all of these applications has been innovative human-computer interfaces that make complex functionality tractable.
 The son of a Mathematics professor, I started programming computers when I was 14 years old.

 Cheers - Palo Alto, California 3/16-6/18